chrisbrownell/IDD-Fa18-Lab2/README.md

 **a.
 How would you change the code to make the song play twice as fast?**

-Divide all the values in noteDurations[] by 2.
+Multiply all the values in noteDurations[] by 2.
 Or to make things simpler, modify this line:
 ```
 int noteDuration = 1000 / noteDurations[thisNote];
 ```